toolsfactory/Tiveria.Common/README.md

-# Tiveria.Common.Extensions
+# Tiveria.Common
-Package with extension methods to standard types
+Package with extension methods to standard types and other helpers